ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 <a name="Objective"></a>
 ###Objective
 The goal of this project is to get Baxter to stuff stockings that are hung on a wall with presents that are scattered across a table.
-He wil identify a stocking, locate the corresponding present, and then place the present in the stocking.
+He will identify a stocking, locate the corresponding present, and then place the present in the stocking.

 <a name="Equipment and Hardware Requirements"></a>